Filtering

 My role

 As the sole designer on this project.
-I worked across the PM, front- and back-end engineers, the design system team, and designers from teams who'd eventually be contributing their own filters to the interface.
+I worked with product managers, front- and back-end engineers, the design system team, and designers from teams who'd eventually be contributing their own filters to the interface.

-So I ran an audit, and only 12% of filter implementations across the product were using it as intended — the rest were improvising their own dedicated filter UIs.
+I conducted an audit, and only 12% of filter implementations across the product were using it as intended — the rest were improvising their own dedicated filter UIs.
 Reframing the conversation, I proposed owning the solution: define the pattern, document it, and contribute it back to the system.

 The solution